 - In casual social gaming, you can also play with three players against each other.

-With a good polished surface and good quality wood, a single strike can rebound the striker 6-7 times between 2 opposite sides before it comes to rest.
+With a well-polished surface and good quality wood, a single strike can rebound the striker 6-7 times between 2 opposite sides before it comes to rest.

-The surface is polished with french chalk or talcum powder.
+The surface is polished with French chalk or talcum powder.
 Do not use oil to polish.
-Before playing, apply powder on your fingers if you tend to sweat.
+Before playing, apply powder to your fingers if you tend to sweat.

 There are netted pockets, one in each corner.
 The nets hold the pocketed carrom pieces.

 Carrom board game is played with the following pieces-

 - 9 white pieces and 9 black pieces.
 Each color is assigned to a player.
 These are smooth, wooden discs.
 They are called carrom men or coins.